firebase/firebase-admin-node/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

 ### [READ] Step 1: Are you in the right place?

-  * For issues or feature requests related to __the code in this repository__ file a Github issue.
+  * For issues related to __the code in this repository__ file a Github issue.
-    * If this is a __feature request__ make sure the issue title starts with "FR:".
   * For general technical questions, post a question on [StackOverflow](http://stackoverflow.com/) with the firebase tag.
   * For general Firebase discussion, use the [firebase-talk](https://groups.google.com/forum/#!forum/firebase-talk)